mostafa-abokhadra/ALX-foundations/3-week4.md

 ## Communicating for Impact in Agile Tech Teams
 good written communication is crucial throughout a product’s development lifecycle

-Clarity: Agile teams need to work quickly and efficiently, and good written communication helps ensure that everyone is on the same page.
+- **Clarity**: Agile teams need to work quickly and efficiently, and good written communication helps ensure that everyone is on the same page.
 When team members communicate clearly in writing, there’s less room for confusion, misunderstandings, or delays caused by having to clarify information.
-Documentation: Agile development often involves making changes quickly, and good written communication is essential for documenting those changes.
+- **Documentation**: Agile development often involves making changes quickly, and good written communication is essential for documenting those changes.
 Written communication, such as emails or chat messages, can serve as a record of decisions made, problems encountered, and solutions implemented, which can be used for future reference.
-Collaboration: Agile development relies on collaboration between team members, and written communication is a key tool for making that collaboration work.
+- **Collaboration**: Agile development relies on collaboration between team members, and written communication is a key tool for making that collaboration work.
 Good written communication can help ensure that team members are sharing ideas and working together effectively, even if they’re not in the same physical location.
-Remote work: In recent times, remote work has become increasingly common in technology companies, and good written communication is especially important in remote teams.
+- **Remote work:** In recent times, remote work has become increasingly common in technology companies, and good written communication is especially important in remote teams.
 Written communication can help ensure that remote team members stay connected and informed, despite not being in the same location.
 Think of the fact that we’re able to attend class at ALX today from different cities across the world with no technical hitches!

 ### Release Announcements Tips
 1. **1.
 Know your audience**: This is important as it helps you tailor your communication to their needs, interests, and knowledge context.
 When you know their background, including what’s motivating their interest in the product or feature, you’re in a better position to make the communication more engaging, relatable, and persuasive!